Towards Understanding the Effect of Pretraining Label Granularity: Empirical Results

 \section{Empirical Results}

-In this section, we present our in-dataset and cross-dataset transfer learning experimental results.
-Due to space limitations, we only present the core results in the main text, and leave the experimental details and ablation studies to Appendix \ref{section: appendix A}.
+Building on our theoretical analysis in an idealized setting, this section discusses conditions on the source and target label functions that we observed to be important for fine-grained pretraining to work \textit{in practice}.
+We present the core experimental results obtained on ImageNet21k and iNaturalist 2021 in the main text, and leave the experimental details and ablation studies to Appendix \ref{section: appendix A}.